d3adspace/mantikor/README.md

 </p>
 # Mantikor

-Mantikor is a simple and lightweight webserver designed build it into your own application as an embedded webserver to handle handle web interfaces or similar shit.
+Mantikor is a simple and lightweight webserver designed to build it into your own application as an embedded webserver to handle handle web interfaces or similar shit.
 If you want to build RESTful services better take a look at https://github.com/D3adspaceEnterprises/echidna